t0mer/Botvid-19/README.md

-# botid-19
+# Botvid-19

-botid-19 is a [Telepot](https://telepot.readthedocs.io/en/latest/) and selenium  powerd, easy to use Telegram bot for signing Covid-19 digital health statement.
+Botvid-19 is a [Telepot](https://telepot.readthedocs.io/en/latest/) and selenium  powered, easy to use Telegram bot for signing Covid-19 digital health statements.

 #### Credits: